On Russia’s Mount Elbrus, five climbers perish.

 Frostbite has forced the guides and several of the participants to go to the hospital.

+On Friday, Russian investigators announced the initiation of a criminal investigation into the provision of services that “do not meet health and safety regulations.”

+In the summer, the Elbrus region is a popular climbing and trekking destination, while in the winter, it is a ski resort.

-Despite the fact that the climb is not technically tough, hundreds of climbers perish every year while attempting to reach the peak.
+Despite the fact that the ascent is not technically demanding, a number of fatalities occur each year during summit attempts.

+In May 2006, seven climbers were discovered dead on Elbrus.
+They, too, were caught off guard by terrible weather and died as a result of exposure.